TylerKealy/OOD-Photoshop/README.txt

 PhotoshopCommand
 	using command design pattern.
 These commands are used through the controller.
 	Saved in a hashmap, and runs corresponding methods in the given model.
+IKernel
+	Holds instructions to filter an image using a 2D array. simply has an apply function that takes in a source image, and returns a filtered output image.

 Classes: